rivermont/5245-contribution-heatmap/README.txt

 Hovering over a date square displays a tooltip with the date and number of contributions.

 Future Improvements:
-- Interactive calendar (select sources to display)
+- Interactive calendar (select sources to display) with color legend
 - Run daily and upload to a server
 - Add Mediawiki source option, for Wikipedia and others
-- Reduce package dependencies
+- Reduce package dependencies?